 YES NO (please check one)

-I grant permission for Photographs to be c Museum and the NISE Network. ollected and used by the
+I grant permission for Photographs to be collected and used by the Museum and the NISE Network.

-I grant permission for Audio to be collected Museum and the NISE Network. l and used by the
+I grant permission for Audio to be collected and used by the Museum and the NISE Network.

-I grant permission for Video to be collected Museum and the NISE Network. and used by the
+I grant permission for Video to be collected and used by the Museum and the NISE Network.

 Date : Signature:

 Add ress:

 Pho ne N umber: Email Address:

-I am the p lividual named above is under 18 years of age parent or legal guardian of the individual named and Release on behalf of such individual in accor above, and I hereby sign this Media
+I am the p ividual named above is under 18 years of age, please complete the following: parent or legal guardian of the individual named above, and I hereby sign this Media and Release on behalf of such individual in accordance with the statements above.

-Nan ie: I Date:
+Nam ie: Date:

-Sign atur e:
+Sign atur 2:

 Add ress:

-Pho ne Nu umber:
+Phor ne Nu umber: